-Miss Sally Greenslade - Staff Governor
+Mrs Erin Merton- Staff Governor

-Sally has taught at Bagshot since September 2016.
-She has previously worked within Sure Start centres across Surrey and has a wealth of experience in the early years.
+Erin has taught at Bagshot since September 2021.
+She has previously worked within schools across Surrey and has a wealth of experience in Key Stage One.

 Mr John Bauld - Co-opted

 John is a part time Consulting Chemical Engineer in Oil Processing.
 He is married to Alice and has lived in Bagshot for over thirty years.
 Three sons have passed through Bagshot Schools and Collingwood College.
 John was elected Parent Governor in 1996, continued as Local Authority Governor and is now a Community Governor.